 Foreign accounts and trusts.
-Complete Schedule B (Form 1040), Part III, for your child if he or she (a) had a foreign financial account or (b) received a distribution from, or was the grantor of, or transferor to, a foreign trust.
-If you answer "Yes" to either question, you must file this Schedule B with your return.
-Enter "Form 8814" next to line 7a or line 8, whichever applies.
-Also, complete line 7b if applicable.
+If your child (a) had a foreign financial account or (b) received a distribution from, or was the grantor of, or transferor to, a foreign trust, you must complete Schedule B (Form 1040), Part III, and file it with your return.
+Enter "Form 8814" on the dotted line next to line 7a or line 8, whichever applies.
+Complete line 7b if applicable.